tagtag

 • Consolidated Rail Corporation (Conrail)

-How is a railroad injury claim different from a standard injury claim?
+Information about FELA cases: How a railroad injury claim is different from a standard injury claim

-The standard for proving negligence in a FELA, or railroad case is much lower than what it would be in a regular injury claim.
-If the railroad worker can establish that they were injured directly because of an unsafe condition on the job, then they have a case that can be proven.
+The standard for proving negligence in a FELA, or railroad case, is much lower than what it would be in a regular injury claim.
+If the railroad worker can establish that they were injured directly because of an unsafe condition, then they have a case that can be proven.

 Some of the many FELA cases we take on:

-If you are a railroad worker who has been injured on the job, know that you have the right to claim damages under the FELA law.
-A personal injury attorney can help you build your case to prove negligence on the part of the employer or another employee.
-Hach & Rose, LLP, has a proven track record of winning compensation for railroad workers.
-We won $925,000 for an Amtrak electric line employee who fell off a ladder, and $1,400,000 for a mechanic who needed neck surgery after a shuttle wagon failed.
+If a railroad worker is injured, they can claim damages under the FELA law.
+A personal injury attorney can help you build your case to prove the employer’s or another employee’s negligence.
+Hach & Rose, LLP has a proven track record of winning compensation for railroad workers.
+We won $925,000 for an Amtrak electric line employee who fell off a ladder and $1,400,000 for a mechanic who needed neck surgery after a shuttle wagon failed.

 What compensation you could receive in a prevailing personal injury claim: